aws-amplify/docs/docs/lib/graphqlapi/fragments/ios/getting-started/40_codegen.md

 amplify codegen models
 ```

 The generated files will be under the `amplify/generated/models` directory.
-It is strongly advised not to put any hand written code in this directory as it gets re-generated each time codegen is run.
+It is strongly advised not to put any hand written code in `amplify/generated` directory as it gets re-generated each time codegen is run.
 ```
 AmplifyModels.swift
 Todo.swift